zzhangjii/learning-library/workshops/docker/Linux050.md

 **Note:** At this time, Windows and Linux containers require that they run on their respective kernel base, therefore, Windows containers cannot run on Linux hosts and vice versa.

 ## Introduction
-In this lab we will obtain an Oracle Cloud Trial Account, create ssh key pairs, login into your Trial, create a VCN (Virtual Compute Network) and Compartment, create a new compute instance and finally install docker into the instance.
+In this lab we will obtain an Oracle Cloud Free Tier Account (if you haven't obtained one already), create ssh key pairs, login into your Cloud Account, create a VCN (Virtual Compute Network) and Compartment, create a new compute instance and finally install docker into the instance.

 ***To log issues***, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.

 ## Objectives

-- Obtain an Oracle Cloud Trial Account
+- Obtain an Oracle Cloud Free Tier Account
 - Create the baseline infrastructure to support a Compute instance
 - Create a SSH key pair
 - SSH into the instance: Install Docker and GIT